Nunavut Men's Curling Championship

-The Nunavut Brier Playdowns also known as the Mens Territorials are the annual tournament held to determine Nunavut's representative at the Montana's Brier, Canada's national men's curling championship.
+The Nunavut Men's Curling Championship is the annual men's territorial tournament held to determine Nunavut's representative at the Montana's Brier, Canada's national men's curling championship.

 Summary

 Nunavut, Canada's newest territory, was granted its own team at the Brier in 2015, but declined the invitation in that year's Brier.
 The territory held its first Brier playdown in 2016, when Iqaluit's Wade Kingdon rink beat Rankin Inlet's Arthur Siksik rink 3 games to 1 in a best of 5 series.
 At the 2016 Tim Hortons Brier, the team played in a pre-qualifying tournament, losing all three games.

 In 2017, Jim Nix of New Glasgow, Nova Scotia was asked by a friend to join a club team in Iqaluit and proceeded to win a two-game series to represent Nunavut at the 2017 Tim Hortons Brier.
 At the Brier, the team lost all three games in the pre-qualifying tournament.

 2018 had a similar situation, when St. Marys, Ontario resident David St. Louis was asked by friends in Iqaluit, where he used to work to join their team.
 The team beat the Jake Higgs rink to represent Nunavut at the 2018 Tim Hortons Brier.
 Curling Canada abolished the pre-qualifying tournament at the 2018 Brier, which was replaced by two pools of eight teams.
 At the Brier, the team lost all seven pool games, and the 15th place game.
 (Note: The "placement round" was only played in the 2018 Brier.)

 St. Louis defeated Higgs again in the 2019 playdowns.
 Skipping Nunavut at the 2019 Tim Hortons Brier he led the territory to another 0–7 record.

 World Curling Tour veteran Jake Higgs from Strathroy, Ontario won the Brier playdown for 2020 on his third try.
 He led is team to a 3–0 record in the three-team tournament which also featured St. Louis and Kingdon.
 Higgs had played for Ontario at the 2009 Canadian Mixed Curling Championship which was held in Iqaluit, where he was acquainted with some local curlers, who suggested he come to town to try and win the playdown.
 His experience did not help Team Nunavut at the 2020 Tim Hortons Brier however, as the team went 0–7 again.